<aside> 🏛️

 This book establishes a doctrine of Human-Centered Systems Engineering for the design, governance, and evolution of digital systems.

-It serves three functions:
+This edition serves three functions:

 1. Defines non-negotiable, human-centered principles that must guide digital system behavior.